 View the public notice for the designation (PDF).

 Before applying for an additional HMO licence, see information on the licensing process.

 The feedback from the consultation was carefully considered and is detailed below.
 Following this consideration, we do not propose to change the proposed schemes or licence fees but are proposing some amendments to licence conditions.
 As a result of feedback, the changes we have made are:

-Enfield Council's Cabinet considered and approved the additional licensing scheme.
+Enfield Council considered and approved the additional licensing scheme.

-Additional licensing will come into effect, borough-wide on 1 September 2020, for all HMOs that are privately rented and occupied by three or more people forming two or more households sharing amenities under one or more tenancies.
+Additional licensing started across the borough on 1 September 2020.
+This is for HMOs that are privately rented and occupied by three or four people, forming more than one household, sharing amenities under one or more tenancies.

-Enfield Council's Cabinet considered and approved the selective licensing scheme.
+Enfield Council considered and approved the selective licensing scheme.

 You can report issues with a privately rented property confidentially to us, such as: